MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/get-started-with-xbox-live-creators.md

 - [Xbox Live Cloud Storage: Connected Storage, Title Storage](../../../storage-platform/storage-platform.md) offers free save game roaming between devices so gamers can easily continue game progress between Xbox One and Windows PC.
 - [Xbox Live Social features - Profile, Friends, Presence](../../../social-platform/social-platform.md) lets gamers connect with friends and talk about your game.

-The online multiplayer, achievements, and gamerscore features are supported for ID@Xbox and for Managed Partners, but not for the Creators Program.
+The online multiplayer, achievements, and gamerscore features are supported for Managed Partners, but not for the Creators Program.

 ## 6. Release your game